 - Exercising all powers and discharging all duties necessary for the benefit of the Ward.

-- As a guardian of a minor, you have custody and control of the Ward and must provide for his or her education, support, and maintenance.
+- As a guardian of a minor, you have custody and control of the Ward.
+Also, you must provide for his or her education, support, and maintenance.

-Conservator: On a similar note, a conservator is entrusted with the duties to make decisions on behalf of a minor or incapacitated adult – the Protectee – regarding their financial affairs and property.
+Conservator: On a similar note, a conservator is entrusted with the duty to make financial decisions.
+This is on behalf of a minor or incapacitated adult – the Protectee – regarding their financial affairs and property.
 Responsibilities include:

 - Filing an inventory with the court detailing all the Protectee’s assets, including all real and personal property.